asyrjasalo/dockoon/bicep/README.md

 - PaaS over virtual machines, Kubernetes, ingresses and API gateway software
 - Use the cheapest option for running container workloads in a private network
-- On Azure, target full ARM compatibility without actually writing any JSON
+- On Azure, have full ARM compatibility without actually writing any JSON
 - Deployments ought not to have state management (e.g. Terraform and Pulumi)
-- Pure and simple env vars over `azuredeploy.parameters.json` and configs
-- API deployment ought to be one command and not require more than Azure CLI
+- Deployments ought to be **one command** not requiring more than Azure CLI

 ## Prerequisites